lucabodd/htb-walkthroughs/Template.md

 ## Root
 Once we log in, following our standard approach, we can run linPEAS looking for possible privilege escalation vectors.
-After we run linPEAS notice
+After we run linPEAS, we can notice